Welcome to Atlanta Technical College

 Applicants who have been awarded an associate degree or higher from an ATC/TCSG-approved accredited institution are not required to submit a high school transcript or GED scores.

-Apply for financial aid - Prospective students should begin the financial aid process as soon as an application is filed.
+Apply for financial aid - Prospective students should begin the financial aid process as soon possible.
 For information on financial aid click here or call (404) 225-4716.
 For information on Atlanta Tech scholarships click here.
 To search for external scholarships click here.

 - Complete the Hope Grant application at www.GAcollege411.org for state aid

 - Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov for federal aid.

 Admission to Atlanta Tech is not a guarantee acceptance to a specific certificate, diploma, or degree program.
 The admission process encourages students to enter programs in which they have a reasonable expectation of success.
 Applicants furnishing false, incomplete, or misleading information will be subject to rejection or dismissal without a refund.
 ATC admits students regardless of age, sex, race, national origin, color or handicap.
 Students seeking admission into any credit or non-credit course or program must be at least 16 years of age.
 The application will be maintained for one academic year from the date of application.
 Applicants will then have to complete the admissions process and submit all documents again.

 Once all documents have been received, your application will be reviewed for admission.
 You will be notified via email when to register for classes.